Immunizations

 You can find your immunization record on your provincial on-line health record.
 If you do not have access to this please check with your parents, Public Health in the area where you grew up in, or your Physician’s office.
 If your records are not located in Canada, check with any family that may be in your home country.
 If you immigrated to Canada as a child, Immigration Canada requires an immunization record signed from a Physician in your country.
 Ask your parents for this form.
 If you do not or cannot locate any records, you must start your immunizations over – this is costly and timely.
 Please make every effort to locate your records.

 Completion of the immunization requirements is the responsibility of the student.
 This includes locating childhood and adult immunization records, booking appointments for your immunization review (have your schedule ready when you are booking), and any costs associated with the immunization program (we only accept debit card or credit card).
-You must submit a copy of the Immunization Record to your College once it has been completed.
+You are responsible to submit a copy of the completed immunization Record to your College.

-Your student health plan will cover you for $150.00 worth of vaccine every year
+Your student health plan will provide coverage for up to $150.00 of vaccine every year.

 Gardasil – Approximately $180.00 per injection- series of 3

-If you are a female born after 1996 and a male born after 2006 you are eligible for free Gardasil vaccine through Public Health.
+If you are a female born after 1996 and a male born after 2006 you are eligible for publicly funded Gardasil vaccine through Public Health.

 Tdap (Tetanus/diphtheria/pertussis)- Usually given every 10 years.
 Given at 26 weeks of pregnancy with each pregnancy.
 No charge for boosters

-Some individuals are eligible for free Hepatitis A vaccine through public health-talk to your health care provider.
+Some individuals are eligible for publicly funded Hepatitis A vaccine through public health-talk to your health care provider.

-Hepatitis BFree of charge if born after 1984
+Hepatitis B – Publicly funded if born after 1984

-Twinrix (Hep A/Hep B combined) - Cost approximately $70 each - series of 3
+Twinrix (Hep A/Hep B combined) - Cost approximately $70 each - series of 3.
+A prescription is required for this vaccine.

 Annual Flu Vaccine (October-March) – Information will be updated yearly in October.

-We do not currently provide counseling on travel vaccine information
+We do not provide counseling on travel vaccine information (Public Health)

 Annual Flu Vaccine administration will begin again in October 2024, and will run until March 2025.